 It is most important that the measuring point is chosen at a sufficient distance from any disturbances.
 Only then it can be assumed that the flow profile in the pipe is fully developed.
-The disturbance correction (see section 13.2.1) allows a measurement even at smaller distances of min.
+The use of the disturbance correction (see section 13.2.2) allows a measurement even at smaller distances of min.
 2 d.

 The recommended straight inlet and outlet pipe lengths for different types of flow disturbances are shown in the following table.
-These are to be measured from the end of the disturbances, which is not always at the position of the nearest flange (see Tab.
-13.2).